 There is some good news, however, but not for the cockroach.
 I mentioned above that insecticides can stick to the roach’s legs.
 Well, this is a disadvantage of the cockroach leg having spines and pads on it because it picks up insecticide residue (powder, dust, and bait) put on any treated surfaces they crawl on.

 This is a major benefit when trying to control a cockroach infestation.
 As well as ingesting the bacteria picked up, the adult cockroach will also consume the toxic insecticide when it grooms itself, causing it to die.
-This not only kills that roach but also kills any of the other roaches that eat it.
+This not only kills that roach but also any of the others that eat it.

 Cockroaches are one of the fastest pests when it comes to running and you now have a better understanding of how they move with such great speed.
 If you do see roaches scurrying around in your home, you need to get rid of them fast as they breed quickly and can be difficult to get rid of.